Ponrawee Prasertsom

 Me in Nikko, Japan (2024)

 I am a PhD student at the Centre for Language Evolution, University of Edinburgh.
 My research focuses on explanations for why grammatical concepts appear to be constrained and recur across languages.
-Supervised by Prof Jennifer Culbertson and Prof Kenny Smith, I explore this primarily with artificial language experiments, but I actively think of other ways to bring in a variety of methods that best address the questions.
+Supervised by Prof Jennifer Culbertson and Prof Kenny Smith, I explore these questions using experimental and computational methods.
 More broadly, my research interests are in syntactic and semantic universals.

 Prior to my PhD, I did the MSc in Evolution of Language and Cognition at Edinburgh.
 Before that, I was at Department of Linguistics, Chulalongkorn University, Bangkok, Thailand, where I earned my MA in linguistics.
 I was supervised by Prof Attapol T. Rutherford, who I work with on a few natural language processing projects.
 I am also involved in the annual Thailand Linguistics Olympiad.